 In the discussion of the U.S. and Japan bilateral FTAs in the preceding sections, it was noted that there were indications of negative welfare effects for a number of non-member countries/regions.
 It is well known theoretically that preferential trading arrangements may result in both trade creation, which is welfare enhancing, and trade diversion, which will reduce welfare as trade is shifted from lower to higher cost sources of supply.
-But there is another consideration, which is that bilateral FTAs are based on the "hub-and-spoke" arrangement, in which the United States or Japan represents the hub, and there are separate spokes connecting the bilateral FTA partners to the hub.
+But there is another consideration, which is that bilateral FTAs are based on the "hub-and-spoke" arrangement, with the United States or Japan representing the hub and with separate spokes connecting the bilateral FTA partners to the hub.
 In negotiating these bilateral FTAs, no account is taken of the effects that they may have on non-members, even though there may be a bilateral FTA with one or more of the non-members.
-As more and more bilateral FTAs are negotiated, this may result in what Bhagwati has called "spaghetti-bowl" effects, as the spokes or strands emanate out in many different and overlapping directions.
+As more and more bilateral FTAs are negotiated, this may result in what Bhagwati and Panagariya (1996) refer to as "spaghetti-bowl" effects, which may arise due to the differential tariff rates for FTA member and non-member countries.
+Thus, the spokes or "spaghetti strands" may emanate out in many different and overlapping directions, with consequent negative welfare effects.

-How significant the spaghetti-bowl effects may be in the cases of the U.S. and Japan bilateral FTAs is shown in Table 15, which has shaded cells indicating cases of positive welfare effects and white cells indicating cases of negative welfare effects.
-Altogether, 15 FTAs are shown, although there is some double counting insofar as the U.S.-CAC and U.S.-Chile bilateral FTAs are encompassed in the FTAA.
+How significant the spaghetti-bowl effects may be in the cases of the U.S. and Japan bilateral FTAs is shown in the top half of Table 15, which has shaded cells indicating cases of positive welfare effects and white cells indicating cases of negative welfare effects.
+Altogether, 16 FTAs are shown, although there is some double counting insofar as the U.S.-CAC and U.S.-Chile bilateral FTAs are encompassed in the FTAA.
 In any event, it seems evident from Table 15 that trade diversion and negative welfare effects are pervasive.
 Thus, while partner-FTA countries may gain directly from their FTAs, as indicated by "X" in the table, they may be adversely affected by other FTAs that have been negotiated.

 The global results of the bilateral FTAs in Tables 8 and 12 above for the United States and Japan suggest that the negative welfare effects on non-members may be rather small in both absolute terms and as a percent of GNP.
 But, as mentioned in our earlier discussion, because of data limitations, our results do not reflect the potential welfare declines due to rules of origin and other discriminatory arrangements built into the bilateral FTAs.
 On the other hand, we do not allow for increased inflows of foreign direct investment into the partner countries or the effects of improvements in productivity and increased capital formation.
 Unfortunately, we are not in a position to assess these potential benefits.
-Pending further analysis, we therefore conclude from our results that there is reason to be concerned about the "spaghetti-bowl" effects of bilateral FTAs.
+But it seems clear from our computational results that the welfare increases from the FTA removal of trade barriers are fairly small on the whole.
+Pending further analysis, we therefore conclude that there is reason to be concerned about the trade diversion and spaghetti-bowl effects of bilateral FTAs.
 We turn next then to consider other menu options and whether there may be a "free lunch" that offers greater potential benefits to all countries.